 Loan casefiles underwritten in DU as a limited cash-out refinance may receive an Ineligible recommendation when it appears the borrower is receiving more than 2%/$2,000 cash back due to the payoff of a PACE loan.
 The lender may deliver the loan with the Ineligible recommendation and retain the DU limited waiver of underwriting representations and warranties provided that the mortgage loan meets the requirements of this Guide, including (but not limited to) A2-2.1-04, Limited Waiver and Enforcement Relief of Representations and Warranties for Mortgages Submitted to DU

-Retaining the PACE loan: If the borrower is unable to qualify for a cash-out or limited cash-out refinance with sufficient proceeds to pay off the PACE loan, the lender may underwrite the loan as a limited cash-out refinance, DU Refi Plus, or Refi Plus loan, as applicable, with the PACE loan remaining in place.
+Retaining the PACE loan: If the borrower is unable to qualify for a cash-out or limited cash-out refinance with sufficient proceeds to pay off the PACE loan, the lender may underwrite the loan as a limited cash-out refinance, with the PACE loan remaining in place.
 In these cases, it will not be necessary to include the PACE loan in the calculation of the CLTV ratio, though it must be included in the monthly housing expense (PITIA) and debt-to-income calculation.

 For those eligible limited cash-out refinances where the PACE loan remains in place, the loans must be delivered with SFC 173.